neil2124/AskMyPDF/README.md

 # 📄 AskMyPDF – AI-powered PDF Chat Assistant

 **AskMyPDF** is a next-generation **AI-powered document assistant** that enables users to upload PDFs, interact with them through **natural language queries**, and receive AI-generated responses.
-Designed for professionals, researchers, and students, it transforms static documents into **interactive conversations** powered by **OpenAI's API**.
+Designed for professionals, researchers, and students, it transforms static documents into **interactive conversations** powered by **Gemini's API**.

 This project features **seamless PDF integration**, real-time AI-driven responses, **secure authentication**, and a **subscription model** for premium users.
 The **payment system** is powered by **Stripe**, and all transactions are handled securely using **webhooks**.